Humble Servant of the Lord

 I will become even more undignified than this, and I will be humiliated in my own eyes.
 But by these slave girls you spoke of, I will be held in honor. — 2 Samuel 6:22

-In the Torah reading, Aaron’s sons, Nadab and Abihu, brought an unauthorized offering before God.
-While they might have had good intentions – wanting to serve the Lord – the Sages explain that their service was rooted in arrogance.
+In Leviticus 10, Aaron’s sons, Nadab and Abihu, brought an unauthorized offering before God.
+While they might have had good intentions – wanting to serve the Lord – the Jewish sages explain that their service was rooted in arrogance.
 God had not ordered the offering, and the leaders, Aaron and Moses, had not authorized it.
 Yet, Nadab and Abihu felt that they didn’t need any permission.
 In this spirit of haughtiness, they came too close to God, and as a result, they perished.

 Listen to David’s reply: “I will become even more undignified than this, and I will be humiliated in my own eyes.
 But by these slave girls you spoke of, I will be held in honor” (6:22).
 David did not apologize for his behavior, but rather vowed to become even more undignified if necessary.
 Because, when it comes to serving the Lord, no one is king but the true King.
 We are all humble servants before Him.
 As King David explained, ultimately humility before the Lord translated into honor before others.
 However, before God there is no service too low or task too menial for a servant of God.

 Consider how we can serve God with humility today.
 How can we put aside our ego for God’s glory?
 Serving God with humility leads to the greatest honor.
 As David wrote: “But the meek will inherit the land and enjoy peace and prosperity” (Psalm 37:11).